 When is a marketplace liable for influencer marketing or sponsored listings?
 The answer depends on the marketplace’s level of involvement, its policies, and its adherence to relevant laws.
 While the marketplace itself may not always be directly responsible for an influencer’s actions, there are numerous scenarios in which it can face liability.
 By understanding these risks and taking the appropriate steps to mitigate them, marketplaces can play an active role in ensuring that influencer marketing remains a transparent, legal, and ethical practice.

-In the rapidly evolving landscape of digital advertising, marketplaces must stay informed about legal regulations and be proactive in developing policies that protect both businesses and consumers.
+digital advertising, marketplaces must stay informed about legal regulations and be proactive in developing policies that protect both businesses and consumers.
 With proper oversight and legal safeguards, marketplaces can navigate the complexities of influencer marketing and sponsored listings while minimizing the risks associated with potential liability.